jobovy/galpy/doc/source/index.rst

      Uses and extends ``galpy.df.streamdf`` and ``galpy.df.streamgapdf`` to quickly compute the effect of impacts from dark-matter subhalos on stellar streams and investigates the structure of perturbed streams and how this structure relates to the CDM subhalo mass spectrum.
 #. *Local Stellar Kinematics from RAVE data - VII.
 Metallicity Gradients from Red Clump Stars*, O. Onal Tas, S. Bilir, G. M. Seabroke, S. Karaali, S. Ak, T. Ak, & Z. F. Bostanci, *Pub.
 Astron.
 Soc.
 Aus.*, in press (`arXiv/1607.07049 <http://arxiv.org/abs/1607.07049>`_):
      Employs galpy orbit integration in ``MWPotential2014`` to calculate orbital parameters for a sample of red clump stars in RAVE to investigate the metallicity gradient in the Milky Way.
+#. *Study of Eclipsing Binary and Multiple Systems in OB Associations IV: Cas OB6 Member DN Cas*, V. Bakis, H. Bakis, S. Bilir, Z. Eker, *Pub.
+Astron.
+Soc.
+Aus.*, in press (`arXiv/1608.00456 <http://arxiv.org/abs/1608.00456>`_):
+     Uses galpy orbit integration in ``MWPotential2014`` to calculate the orbit and orbital parameters of the spectroscopic binary DN Cas in the Milky Way.

 Indices and tables
 ==================